webdev03/meowclient/docs/pages/classes/Project.md

 ```

 ### getComments
-Gets the comments on the user's profile.
+Gets the comments on the project.
 #### Parameters
 - `offset` (`number`) The offset of comments to return
 - `limit` (`number`) The limit of comments to return
 #### Returns
-This fetches and returns the data from the profile comments - for example from [https://api.scratch.mit.edu/users/griffpatch/projects/612229554/comments?offset=0&limit=20](https://api.scratch.mit.edu/users/griffpatch/projects/612229554/comments?offset=0&limit=20).
+This fetches and returns the data from the project comments - for example from [https://api.scratch.mit.edu/users/griffpatch/projects/612229554/comments?offset=0&limit=20](https://api.scratch.mit.edu/users/griffpatch/projects/612229554/comments?offset=0&limit=20).
 Type definitions will be added soon.

 ### setTitle
 Sets the project title (requires you to own the project).